 As discussed above, when correlated with

 registry_message.route-emitter, or the number of route registration messages the Gorouters are receiving, this metric can help surface connectivity problems between Diego and the Gorouter.
-PCF recommends alerting if the average number of registration messages received by the Gorouters falls below the total number of messages sent across all Route-Emitters.
+Pivotal recommends alerting if the average number of registration messages received by the Gorouters falls below the total number of messages sent across all Route-Emitters.

 Loggregator is a system of components that aggregates and streams application logs and deployment metrics.
 As part of this process, Loggregator standardizes and packages these messages as envelopes based on their type to make it easier for downstream components to sort and parse them.